 OJS has recorded article usage since the beginning of the launch of OJS 2.
 The methodology used to count metrics has undergone one significant change between then and now.
 That change is key to understanding how to review and manage historical statistical data.

-Versions of OJS prior to OJS 2.4.3 count views in a very rudimentary manner: they record page views and file downloads for article landing pages and galley files only, and do not filter out bot views/downloads, multiple clicks, and so on.
+Versions of OJS prior to OJS 2.4.3 count views in a very rudimentary manner: they record page views and file downloads for article landing pages and galley files only and do not filter out bot views/downloads, multiple clicks, and so on.
 These views are recorded in a simple database table and represented in OJS 2.4.2 and below via a “View” report.
-Metrics are only available for abstract/landing pages and galley downloads, and only track one facet: whether the item was viewed or downloaded.
-These counts are considered accurate, if misrepresentative of actual readership, as bot views, crawler indexing, and potential author or visitor abuse (eg. multi-clicking) are not filtered out.
+Metrics are only available for abstract/landing pages and galley downloads and only track one facet: whether the item was viewed or downloaded.
+These counts are considered accurate though possibly misrepresentative of actual readership, as bot views, crawler indexing, and potential author or visitor abuse (eg. multi-clicking) are not filtered out.

 The following describes the data to which users of various iterations of OJS have access.
 The OJS version can be determined by a journal staff member by visiting About > About this Publication System (OJS 2).